rainbowflesh/rainbowflesh/README.md

-# Hwallo there 👋, m'Nijikawa a data scientist desu
+# Hwallo there👋, m'Nijikawa a data scientist desu!

 I call myself a lofty tone geek.